 I chose to go down the encouragement route.
 One step at a time.
 One small achievement at a time.

-I drip fed my encouragement on a daily basis.
-I suggested he walked his dog at the same time as I walked mine, and we would talk as we walked, albeit 30 miles apart, over the phone.
-My own ‘go to’ rescue remedy is always plenty of fresh air, light exercise and a good healthy diet and I encouraged him to try and enjoy those things too.
+I drip-fed my encouragement on a daily basis.
+I suggested he walked his dog at the same time as I walked to mine, and we would talk as we walked, albeit 30 miles apart, over the phone.
+My own ‘go-to’ rescue remedy is always plenty of fresh air, light exercise and a good healthy diet and I encouraged him to try and enjoy those things too.
 However, he clearly wasn’t eating properly which was contributing to zapping his energy.
-I took him vitamin supplements, where others might have taken him grapes.
+I took him vitamin supplements, whereas others might have taken him grapes.
 I pushed for a daily update on what food he had eaten.
 I secretly arranged for our mutual friends to drop in on him, or phone, very persistently!

 Depression is misunderstood in the way that it stops every creative process, you can imagine.
 Perversely, a depressed person may not have trouble sleeping, they actually just want to sleep, the sleep of the dead, because whilst asleep, they are not having troubling thoughts, and whilst they are asleep, they are not ‘feeling’ depressed.
 It is often the only thing that brings relief.
 So it was my plan to distract him, with visitors, phone calls and generally be on his case.

 Eventually, after 6 long months, the cloud gradually started clearing.
 It was one step at a time.